 Legend Behind Offering 108 Lotuses To The Goddess

 When Lord Ram was engaged in a battle with Ravana, he wanted to evoke Goddess Durga's blessings to ensure his success.
 But it was not customary for Goddess Durga to appear in autumn.
 He performed a Puja known as Akaal Bodhan to evoke the goddess.

 He came to know that it is customary to worship Goddess Durga with 108 pink lotuses.
 He collected 107 lotuses.
 When he could not find the last one, he offered his eye instead.
 Pleased with his sacrifice, Goddess Durga appeared to bless Ram with victory.

-Ram went on to win the battle.
+Ram went for the battle and emerged victorious.
 Therefore, Dussehra signifies the victory of good over evil.